 Results are sorted again to create a top-n list

-In the end, take a look here where you can find all the logs I'm collecting every once in a while: http://www.readonlymaio.org/sw/index.php?b=badguys
+In the end, take a look here where you can find all the logs I'm collecting every once in a while: https://www.readonlymaio.org/sw/index.php?b=badguys

 Using the same approach above, we can extract the list of the (distinct) usernames used and build your own users dictionary: